-Approximately 2-3 weeks later, on your second visit your temporary veneers will be removed and your teeth thoroughly cleaned.
+Approximately 2-3 weeks later, on your second visit, your temporary veneers will be removed and your teeth thoroughly cleaned.
 Your new veneers will first be placed on your teeth and adjusted to give the perfect look before they are “glued” onto the front surface of your teeth.
-The veneers are attached to your teeth with a special strong dental cement, despite this veneers have been know to come loose and fall off.
-If this happens be sure to contact your dentist immediately and keep the veneer in a safe place.
+The veneers are attached to your teeth with a special strong dental cement.
+Despite this, veneers have been known to come loose and fall off.
+If this happens, be sure to contact our Sunnyvale Dental Care Clinic immediately and keep the veneer in a safe place.

 After the anesthetic from the procedure has worn off you should feel fine and be able to go back to your everyday activities.
 You may have a little soreness around your gums and possibly some temporary sensitivity around your teeth which should disappear.
 Occasionally teeth sensitivity might last for a longer period of time, rarely sensitivity might last indefinitely.
 Should you experience any discomfort after the procedure you should discuss this with your dentist immediately.
 Since they are essentially new coverings for your own teeth it may take a while to adjust to your veneers.
 Immediately after the treatment it is best to avoid very hot and very cold drinks.